garrandall/popular-music-data/tracks/do-you-see-my-love--for-you-growing--jr--walker-the-all-stars.md

 Oh, tell me now

 Do you see my love for you growing?
-Ooh, ooh, ooh, now
+Oh, oh, oh, now
 Do you see my love for you growing?
-Ooh, ooh, ooh, now
+Oh, oh, oh, now